victoriang555/victoriang555.github.io/_posts/2018-04-13-first-post.md

 2. Collapsing of sections of the notebook.
 3. Have a way to specify which cells to run, outside of run above or run below.
 I look forward to not having to be dependent on jupyter-notebook for my projects.
 That should hopefully start next week.

-So what are the best ways

-[Jekyll](http://jekyllrb.com) is a static site generator, an open-source tool for creating simple yet powerful websites of all shapes and sizes.
-From [the project's readme](https://github.com/jekyll/jekyll/blob/master/README.markdown):

-> Jekyll is a simple, blog aware, static site generator.
-It takes a template directory [...] and spits out a complete, static website suitable for serving with Apache or your favorite web server.
-This is also the engine behind GitHub Pages, which you can use to host your project’s page or blog right here from GitHub.

-It's an immensely useful tool.
-Find out more by [visiting the project on GitHub](https://github.com/jekyll/jekyll).